dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 Then aggregate the results together by running a STAT-Analysis job.

-**Q. Gen-Vx-Mask - What are some ways of Defining Masking Regions?**
+**Q. Gen-Vx-Mask - What are some ways of defining masking regions?**

 A.
 Here is an example to define some new masking regions.
 Suppose we